Should you count calories on a low-carb or keto diet?

 - Fat: 9 calories per gram

-Calories from pure fats such as butter, ghee, lard and most oils are 100% from fat.
+!00% of the calories in butter, ghee, lard, and most oils come from fat.
 However, the calories in most foods are a combination of carbs, protein, and fat.

 For instance, although eggs are considered a protein food, the majority of their calories actually come from fat.
 For example, two large eggs provide 146 calories: